 The federal Department of Veterans Affairs (VA) pays for LTSS for service-related disabilities and for certain other eligible veterans, and other health programs such as nursing facility care and at-home care for aging veterans with LTSS needs.
 Veterans who do not have service-related disabilities but who are unable to pay for the cost of necessary care may also receive LTSS.
-In Connecticut, the VA funds a Veteran Directed Home and Community Based Services (VDHCBS) program through the Department of Social Services.
+In Connecticut, the VA funds a Veteran Directed Home and Community Based Services (VDHCBS) program through the State Department on Aging, federal Veteran's Healthcare System in West Haven and the five Area Agencies on Aging.
 Veterans served through this program have the opportunity to self-direct their own care and receive services in their home by the caregiver of their choice.
 The Sgt.
 John L. Levitow Veterans' Health Center at the Connecticut State Veterans' Home provides long term quality health care to veterans with chronic and disabling medical conditions.
 These conditions include, but are not limited to, chronic obstructive pulmonary disease (COPD), congestive heart disease (CHF), Cardiovascular Accident, Parkinson's disease, Alzheimer's disease and other dementias.
 The facility also provides End-of-Life care, Palliative care and Respite care.
 The Health Center is licensed by the Department of Public Health as a Chronic Disease Hospital and is recognized by the U.S. Department of Veterans' Affairs as a Nursing Facility.